bigbluebutton/bigbluebutton-html-plugin-sdk/sample-whiteboard-toolbar-plugin/README.md

-# Sample Whiteboard Toolbar Button Plugin
+# Sample Whiteboard Toolbar Plugin

 ## What it does

 This plugin is just an example of how developers can create their own plugins.
 It consists of a button that shows the label "10s" and as soon as you click it, it will turn into a spinner and will open a modal window showing some information about the current presentation and its slide.

 ![Alt Text](./public/assets/plugin.gif)

-The example uses some of the currently available features for plugins in BBB such as:

-- `useCurrentPresentation` hook which will make presentation info available and will automatically update whenever it changes.
-- `setWhiteboardToolbarItems` function which is responsible for updating the object you want to be displayed in the toolbar.

 ## Building the plugin